-Exploring the Building Blocks of Science, a religiously-neutral science series with eight courses by Dr. Rebecca Keller, is a repackaged version of the content in her Focus On series with some changes and additions.
+Exploring the Building Blocks of Science, a religiously neutral science series of eight courses created by Dr. Rebecca Keller, is a repackaged version of the content in her Focus On series with some changes and additions.
 Overall, Building Blocks has more content than the Focus On series.

-The Focus On series has individual textbooks on chemistry, biology, geology, astronomy, and physics for kindergarten through fourth grade, and repeats those same topics again in textbooks for grades five through eight.
-Building Blocks covers all five science disciplines each year for kindergarten through seventh grade.
-For example, in Exploring the Building Blocks of Science: Book 1, the first chapter (with four lessons) is an introduction to science, the history of science, and the scientific method.
+The Focus On series has individual textbooks on chemistry, biology, geology, astronomy, and physics for kindergarten through fourth grade, then addresses those same disciplines again in textbooks for grades five through eight.
+Building Blocks covers all five science disciplines each year for a span of eight years, beginning with Book K for kindergarten then continuing with Book 1 through Book 7 for grades one through seven.
+For example, in Exploring the Building Blocks of Science: Book 1, the first chapter (consisting of four lessons) is an introduction to science, the history of science, and the scientific method.
 The next four chapters are on chemistry, with a total of 18 lessons within those chapters.
-Then, biology, physics, geology, and astronomy follow in that order.
-Each discipline has four chapters with 12 to 17 lessons each.
-While this approach is more like that of most textbooks used in the elementary grades, there is still somewhat of a unit study feel to it since it concentrates on one scientific discipline at a time.
-Building Blocks courses follow a spiral similar to that used in the Focus on Series, repeating topics at a higher level beginning with Book 5 for the fifth grade.
+Then biology, physics, geology, and astronomy follow in that order.
+Each of those disciplines has four chapters with 12 to 17 lessons each.

 The content throughout the series is substantive and challenging.
 For instance, the third chapter of Book 1 introduces the concept of electrons and their availability for bonding, and Book 7 introduces the complex structures of carbon-containing molecules such as polysaccharides.
-Dr. Keller stresses the use of the scientific method, critical thinking, and creative thinking, while also incorporating hands-on activities and observations.
+Dr. Keller stresses the use of the scientific method, critical thinking, and creative thinking while also incorporating observations and hands-on activities.
 The courses do not require a lot of written work and testing.

 Exploring the Building Blocks of Science: Book K for kindergarten is quite different from both the Focus On series and the rest of the Building Blocks series.
-While the Focus On series offers the same content for kindergarten through fourth grade, this book offers much lighter content in a format more age-appropriate for kindergartners.
+While the Focus On series offers the same level of content for kindergarten through fourth grade, this book offers much lighter content in a format that is age-appropriate for kindergartners.

 Books 1 through 7